-Please refer to Alley Cat Allies’ resource on “How to Scan a Cat.”
+Please refer to Alley Cat Allies’ resource on “How to Scan a Cat for a Microchip.”

 If a microchip is found:

-Go to American Animal Hospital Association (AAHA) Universal Pet Microchip Lookup to see which registry the microchip is registered under (petmicrochiplookup.org).
-Once you’ve found the registry, call the registry, or go to their website to find contact information for the animal’s owner.
+Go to American Animal Hospital Association (AAHA) Universal Pet Microchip Lookup to see which registry the microchip is registered under.
+Once you’ve found the registry, call or go to its website to find contact information for the animal’s owner.

 Note: AVID is the only major microchip provider that does not participate in AAHA microchip lookup.
 If you find an AVID microchip, contact the company directly.